Coffee production in Martinique: History

 Jules Rossignon wrote that in 1723, Royal Physician Pierre Chirac gave Gabriel de Clieu, a French navy lieutenant, a coffee tree to be planted in Martinique.
-In spite of King Louis XV refusing permission to do so, de Clieu took a cutting from a coffee plant in the royal gardens and planted it in Martinique.
+In spite of King Louis XV refusing permission to do so, de Clieu took a cutting from a coffee plant in the royal gardens during a night time burglary and planted it in Martinique.
 He gave the seeds to De la Guarigue-Survillier, colonel of the Martinique militia, and to other inhabitants of the island, who planted them.
 Clieu faced many challenges while transporting the coffee plant, including a pirate attack and an Atlantic storm.
 The glass box in which the plant was being carried broke; and when faced with water shortage during the voyage he shared his water ration with the plant.
 After finally reaching his destination, he planted the crop, which grew and in a few years, coffee plantations were established in the Martinique.

 Coffee plantations proliferated in Martinique, with some 18 million coffee trees planted, until the earthquake of November 7, 1727.
 The assiduity and perseverance of the settlers were such that this island produced by itself more coffee than was required for the consumption of the whole of France.
 From Martinique some coffee trees were sent to Santo Domingo, Guadeloupe, and other neighboring islands, and on to Central and South America.